Thomasjkeel/jsmetrics/docs/usage.rst

     2. :ref:`Jet core algorithms <2.
 Using the jet core algorithms>`
     3. :ref:`Waviness metrics <3.
 Using the waviness metrics>`

+We also provide an examples of some basic data formatting using xarray to get your data standardised for use with jsmetrics:
+    4. :ref:`Renaming data <4.
+Renaming data coords>`
+    5. :ref:`Merging data <5.
+Merging data>`

 *Please note that we also provide some examples in a jupyter notebook format available* `here <https://github.com/Thomasjkeel/jsmetrics-examples>`_.

 1. Using the jet statistics